koenbuyens/kalirouter/README.md

 In this article, we describe how to set up [Kali Linux](https://www.kali.org/) to sniff [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol)/[UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) traffic of any device, app, or application by configuring Kali as a proxy-aware router that can forward specific traffic to a transparent proxy on a different machine, such as HTTP(S) traffic to BurpSuite.
 To maximize reuse, we implement the above set-up on a Raspberry Pi and offer the disk image as download.

 ## Setup
 We configure Kali Linux as a proxy-aware router.
 Clients, such as embedded devices or mobile apps, make connections to their servers as they normally would, but interesting packets (e.g. HTTP and HTTPS packets) are intercepted by our Kali Linux machine and redirected to a proxy server (e.g. BurpSuite).
 All traffic passing through our router is monitored with [Wireshark](https://www.wireshark.org/).
-Both our Kali machine and BurpSuite act as a transparent proxy as the clients are not ware of their existence.
+Both our Kali Linux machine and BurpSuite act as a transparent proxy as the clients are not ware of their existence.
 The main advantage of this set-up is that it reduces the configuration of clients to a minimum.
 This setup is illustrated in the figure below.

 ![Setup](pics/setup.png)